An equivariant isomorphism theorem for mod $\mathfrak p$ reductions of arboreal Galois representations: Bounding

 \begin{lemma} Let $n\geq 4$ and let $\displaystyle y\in\left\{\frac{\beta_2}{\beta_3},\frac{\widehat{\beta}_2}{\beta_3},\frac{\beta_2}{\widehat{\beta}_3},\frac{\widehat{\beta}_2}{\widehat{\beta}_3}\right\}$.
 If $y\in L_n^{p^i}$, then $i\leq e$. \end{lemma} \begin{proof} One starts by computing:

 where $2^k=[L_n:K]$.
 Notice that $f$ is not constant, and if $f\in \overline{\F}_p(t)^{p^i}$ then clearly $i\leq e$.
-Now the proof is essentially the same of that of Lemma \ref{separability}, even slightly easier since $f$ cannot be constant.
+Now the proof is essentially the same as that of Lemma \ref{separability}, even slightly easier since $f$ cannot be constant.
 Therefore, in order to conclude it is sufficient to show that:

 and this works precisely as in Lemma \ref{separability}: one shows that $L_n/K$ is either a $C_2\times C_2$-extension or a $C_2$-extension which is Galois over $\overline{\F}_p(t)$ with Galois group $C_4$.
 This implies once again that the elements we are looking at are all Galois conjugate up to sign.
-Notice that given the particular shape of $\gamma$ and the fact that $c_1$ is not constant, the hypothesis $n\geq 4$ is strong enough to allow us to conclude. \end{proof}
+Notice that given the particular shape of $\gamma$ and the fact that $c_1$ is not constant, the hypothesis $n\geq 4$ is enough to conclude. \end{proof}

 Next, observe that $\phi=\phi_1\phi_2$, where $\phi_1=x+c_1+2\eta\sqrt{c_1}$ and $\phi_2=x+c_1$.
 Notice that $\phi_2\circ \phi^{(n)}$ is a square polynomial for every $n$.
 For every $n\geq 2$ write $\phi_1(c_{n-1})=d_ny_n^2$, where $d_n,y_n\in \overline{\F}_p[t]$ and $d_n$ is squarefree.
 It follows that: